Clinical neuropsychology: Canada

-To become a clinical neuropsychologist in Canada requires the completion of a 4-year honours degree in psychology and a 4-year doctoral degree in clinical neuropsychology.
-Often a 2-year master's degree is required before commencing the doctoral degree.
+To become a clinical neuropsychologist in Canada requires the completion of a 4-year honors degree in psychology and a 4-year doctoral degree in clinical neuropsychology.
+Often, a 2-year master's degree is required before commencing the doctoral degree.
 The doctoral degree involves coursework and practical experience (practicum and internship).
 Practicum is between 600 and 1,000 hours of practical application of skills acquired in the program.
 At least 300 hours must be supervised, face-to-face client contact.
 The practicum is intended to prepare students for the internship/residency.
-Internships/residencies are a year long experience in which the student functions as a neuropsychologist, under supervision.
-Currently, there are 3 CPA-accredited Clinical Neuropsychology internships/residencies in Canada, although other unaccredited ones exist.
-Prior to commencing the internship students must have completed all doctoral coursework, received approval for their thesis proposal (if not completed the thesis) and the 600 hours of practicum.
+Internships/residencies are a year-long experience in which the student functions as a neuropsychologist, under supervision.
+Currently, there are 3 CPA-accredited clinical neuropsychology internships/residencies in Canada, although other unaccredited ones exist.
+Prior to starting the internship, students must have completed all doctoral coursework and received approval for their thesis proposal (if they have not completed the thesis) and the 600 hours of practicum.

 United Kingdom

-To become a clinical neuropsychologist in the UK, a prior qualification as a clinical or educational psychologist as recognised by the Health Professions Council, followed by further postgraduate study in clinical neuropsychology is required.
-In its entirety, education to become a clinical neuropsychologist in the UK consists of the completion of a 3-year British Psychological Society accredited undergraduate degree in psychology, 3-year Doctorate in clinical (usually D.Clin.Psy.) or educational psychology (D.Ed.Psy.), followed by a 1-year Masters (MSc) or 9-month Postgraduate Diploma (PgDip) in Clinical Neuropsychology.
+To become a clinical neuropsychologist in the UK, a prior qualification as a clinical or educational psychologist as recognized by the Health Professions Council, followed by further postgraduate study in clinical neuropsychology, is required.
+In its entirety, education to become a clinical neuropsychologist in the UK consists of the completion of a 3-year British Psychological Society-accredited undergraduate degree in psychology, a 3-year doctorate in clinical (usually D.Clin.Psy.) or educational psychology (D.Ed.Psy.), followed by a 1-year master's (MSc) or 9-month postgraduate diploma (PgDip) in clinical neuropsychology.

-The British Psychological Division of Counselling Psychology are also currently offering training to its members in order to ensure that they can apply to be registered Neuropsychologists also.
+The British Psychological Division of Counselling Psychology is also currently offering training to its members in order to ensure that they can apply to be registered neuropsychologists too.

 United States

-In order to become a clinical neuropsychologist in the US and be compliant with Houston Conference Guidelines, the completion of a 4-year undergraduate degree in psychology and a 4 to 5-year doctoral degree (PsyD or PhD) must be completed.
-After the completion of the doctoral coursework, training and dissertation, students must complete a 1-year internship, followed by an additional 2 years of supervised residency.
-The doctoral degree, internship and residency must all be undertaken at American Psychological Association approved institutions.
+To become a clinical neuropsychologist in the US and be compliant with Houston Conference Guidelines, the completion of a 4-year undergraduate degree in psychology and a 4- to 5-year doctoral degree (PsyD or PhD) must be completed.
+After the completion of the doctoral coursework, training, and dissertation, students must complete a 1-year internship, followed by an additional 2 years of supervised residency.
+The doctoral degree, internship, and residency must all be undertaken at American Psychological Association-approved institutions.

 After the completion of all training, students must apply to become licensed in their state to practice psychology.
-The American Board of Clinical Neuropsychology, The American Board of Professional Neuropsychology, and The American Board of Pediatric Neuropsychology all award board certification to neuropsychologists that demonstrate competency in specific areas of neuropsychology, by reviewing the neuropsychologist's training, experience, submitted case samples, and successfully completing both written and oral examinations.
+The American Board of Clinical Neuropsychology, the American Board of Professional Neuropsychology, and the American Board of Pediatric Neuropsychology all award board certification to neuropsychologists that demonstrate competency in specific areas of neuropsychology by reviewing the neuropsychologist's training, experience, and submitted case samples and successfully completing both written and oral examinations.
 Although these requirements are standard according to Houston Conference Guidelines, even these guidelines have stated that the completion of all of these requirements is still aspirational, and other ways of achieving clinical neuropsychologist status are possible.